 The overriding feeling you get walking around Kiev is one of remembrance and injustice.

-The longest running modern day revolution is still very keenly felt by the people of Kiev and is embedded in the way the city centre has rebuilt itself since 2014.
+The longest running modern day revolution is still very keenly felt by the people of Kiev.
+As you explore the city you will notice that it is embedded in the way the city centre has rebuilt itself since 2014.

 When you visit the Ukrainian capital you will soon become very aware that the people of Kiev will never forget the time democracy and freedom of speech was lost in favour of oppression and totalitarianism.